JFDuval/flexsea-v2/README.md

 1. Start by copying the content of demo/pc_python/flexsea_demo.py
 1. Adjust the sys.path.append command to point to your FlexSEA Python module
-1. To get PyCharm to recognize the imported sources, click on File > Project: (Project Name) > Project Structure > Add Content Root > Select flexsea_python > Mark as Sources.
+1. To get PyCharm to recognize the imported sources, click on File > Settings... > Project: (Project Name) > Project Structure > Add Content Root > Select flexsea_python > Mark as Sources.